55 Unforgettable Chocolate Valentine’s Day Desserts That Say "I Love You"

 Ice cream is fun, casual, and a pretty ingenious way to lighten the mood on Valentine’s Day (which can sometimes be a high-pressure occasion).
 Did I mention that ice cream is also probably the most addictive dessert in the world?
 It’s incredibly satisfying to concoct a classic chocolate ice cream yourself, like this easy, straightforward version.
 You don’t even have to churn it.

 I also love chocolate ice cream because in addition to tasting fabulous, it’s naturally gluten-free and versatile.
 Say you want an easy recipe but you do have an ice cream maker to enlist: The Chocolate Ice Cream recipe below is for you.
-If you’re vegan, no problem; try the super-creamy ice cream that uses coconut milk as a base.
+If you’re vegan, no problem; try the super-creamy ice cream that uses coconut milk as a dairy-free base.
 Even those on the keto diet can indulge, thanks to this fudgy, sugar-free recipe.
 Also, it’s not unusual to make ice cream without eggs, so if you prefer that route, try the indulgent yet eggless Milkiest Chocolate Ice Cream.
 Want to make your ice cream dessert a little more formal?
 Try scooping it onto mint chocolate dessert soup.
 Looking for multiple textures?
 Experience some delightful chewiness by creating mochi ice cream.

 Simultaneously super-satisfying and super-easy, chocolate brownies are a Valentine’s Day no-brainer.
 If you’re a true chocolate lover, you know there’s nothing quite like a dense, chewy brownie when you’re craving something rich.
 Try these easy brownies for a reliable indulgence this Valentine's Day.
-You can also pair them with ice cream for an a la mode event, or even give some out as gifts in cute treat bags.
+You can also pair them with vanilla ice cream for an a la mode event, or even give some out as gifts in cute treat bags.
 Just be sure to save enough for personal consumption, of course.

 Not all brownies are created equal, depending on whom you ask.
 You can add additional chocolate indulgence with chocolate chips and fudgy frosting, as in the blender recipe below.
 Vegan brownies can often be more moist and dense than the original due to being egg-free.
 If you want to please a brownie lover by making something very special, try chocolate brownie trifles made with fresh raspberries.